Aider-AI/aider/_posts/2024-05-24-self-assembly.md

 About 7% of the code now in the repo is attributable to an aider commit using `git blame`.
-The number is probably a significant undercount, because periodic reformatting by `black` is likely obscuring aider's authorship of many lines.
+This number is probably a significant undercount, because periodic reformatting by `black` is likely obscuring aider's authorship of many lines.

 Here's the breakdown of the code aider wrote in the current code base